lucadelu/pyModis/docs/source/scripts/software.rst

 pyModis Scripts
 ===============

-The **pyModis scripts** provide you a complete toolkit to work with MODIS data, you can download, analyze and convert data.
-They are developed to work from command line and inside scripts to update automatically your MODIS files dataset.
+The **pyModis scripts** provide you with a complete toolkit to work with MODIS data, you can download, analyze and convert data.
+They are developed to work from command line and inside scripts to automatically update your MODIS files dataset.

-Actually the tools are 5:
+Currently the tools are 5:

 .. toctree::
    :maxdepth: 1